SEC doubles down on off-channel communications settlements

-Compliance & Conversation: What does the data of 12,000 financial organization reveal about recordkeeping and surveillance trends?
+What does the data of 12,000 financial organizations reveal about industry trends?

 On February 5, 2025, we were joined by a panel of compliance and surveillance experts to explore top compliance trends, answering questions including whether the FCA is complicating compliance, how AI is being used for surveillance, and if conduct and culture should be high on firm’s agendas.